Grouser: Variations

 Developed during World War I, external track extensions – often called "grousers" or "duckbills" – were added to the outside edges of the trackshoes on armored fighting vehicles such as tanks, widening the track for improved performance in snow or mud.
 Track segments (i.e., trackshoes) that incorporate grouser bars are known as grouser shoes, and typically include one to three grousers.

+To facilitate towing on soft ground and lessen recoil the wheels WWI artillery pieces were often fitted with Bonagente grousers patented by the Italian major Crispino Bonagente.
+These consisted of twelve rectangular plates connected with elastic links and are visible in many photographs of World War I artillery from all of the combatants.
+The combination of Bonagente grousers and ramps were usually enough to handle recoil for field use.
+For towing the tail of the gun hooked onto a limber for towing by a horse team or artillery tractor.

 Grousers are commonly used on construction vehicles such as bulldozers, loaders, and excavators.
 Grousers may be permanently attached to, or formed as a single piece with, the track shoe, or they may be bolted onto the track shoe for ease of replacement as they become worn.
 While grousers are usually straight, they may have more complex shapes, including spikes and involute curves, depending on the type of terrain and the performance requirements of the vehicle.
 Grousers are typically made of metal, such as forged steel, and are not designed for use on paved roads.
 Various devices, with names such as road bands, have been developed to temporarily cover grousers/cleats in order to allow a vehicle to travel on paved roads.

 Grousers have been used in such exotic environments as the deep sea floor, and the surfaces of the Moon and Mars.
 Snowmobiles once used cleated tracks, but racing snowmobiles are banned from using cleated track for safety reasons and instead use rubber tracks.

 Protrusions molded into rubber tractor tire treads are known as lugs, as are cleats for round wheels, which perform a similar function.
 Unlike metal grousers, these rubber tire treads or crawler-track shoes/pads may be more suitable for driving on roads.

 Grousers on a captured World War I British tank.